redux-offline/redux-offline/README.md

 #### Change how errors are handled

+Granular error handling is not yet implemented.
+You can use discard/retry, and if necessary to purge messages from your queue, you can filter `state.offline.outbox` in your reducers.
+Official support coming soon.

 #### Change how queue processing is batched

+Currently messages are sent one by one, in serial.
+Customization support coming soon.

 #### Synchronise my state while the app is not open